How does Better Call Saul season 5 link with the events of El Camino? - TheNewsTrace

-It’s been nearly seven years since TV juggernaut Breaking Unhealthy aired its last episode – however the world of morally doubtful characters that Vince Gilligan expertly crafted throughout 5 lauded seasons has been saved properly and actually alive.
+It’s been virtually seven years since TV juggernaut Breaking Dangerous aired its closing episode – however the world of morally doubtful characters that Vince Gilligan expertly crafted throughout 5 lauded seasons has been stored effectively and really alive.

-First got here spin-off sequence Better Call Saul, specializing in the scheming lawyer Jimmy McGill (Bob Odenkirk) and the ethical downward spiral that led to him turning into the Saul Goodman we all know from Breaking Unhealthy, after which final 12 months got here El Camino, a function size sequel that picks up on Jesse Pinkman (Aaron Paul) after the events of the last episode.
+First got here spin-off sequence Better Call Saul, specializing in the scheming lawyer Jimmy McGill (Bob Odenkirk) and the ethical downward spiral that led to him changing into the Saul Goodman we all know from Breaking Dangerous, after which final 12 months got here El Camino, a function size sequel that picks up on Jesse Pinkman (Aaron Paul) after the events of the closing episode.

 And with a fifth season of Better Call Saul now streaming on Netflix, some followers are asking how final 12 months’s movies connects to the ongoing sequence.